crazydesignsuk/CDSass/README.md

 It contains default stylings for typography, buttons, tables, and a basic grid.
 Things can be changed in the main <code>CDSass.scss</code> file.

+Wanting to use it yourself?
+Grab the source from [github](https://github.com/crazydesignsuk/CDSass/tree/master/source/stylesheets/CDSass)